sumkit/sumkit.github.io/kumo/README.txt

 URL: http://summerkitahara.com/kumo/hello

 Login with your Gmail to read and write emails.
-Click the ? button or the h key for help and keyboard shortcuts.
+Click the Help button or the h key for help and keyboard shortcuts.

 This website is WAVE acessible and compatible with a screen reader.